Applying for Customs Authorisations and Approvals: Guidance on submitting an application

 · Prior to submitting the application form, ensure that all the required boxes have been completed and all the necessary information has been provided, including any supporting documentation required.
 For example, any procedure manuals, manufacturing recipes or origin proofs.

-For economic operators who have a designated Client Relationship Manager (CRM) or Tax Specialist for Customs matters:
+For economic operators who have a designated Customer Compliance Manager (CCM) or Tax Specialist for Customs matters:

-· Advice their CRM or Tax Specialist in advance that they intend to submit an application.
-The CRM or Tax Specialist will advise the economic operator on whether to send the application to the location shown in sections CAA07020 – CAA07330 or to send the application to an alternative location.
+· Advice their CCM or Tax Specialist in advance that they intend to submit an application.
+The CCM or Tax Specialist will advise the economic operator on whether to send the application to the location shown in sections CAA07020 – CAA07330 or to send the application to an alternative location.

 Once the application has been submitted, the economic operator will be notified by the Customs authorities, no longer than 30 days after its receipt, whether the application has been satisfactorily completed, if all the necessary information has met the necessary acceptance conditions for its processing.